Heavy Equipment Operator - Faro Mine Complex - Fly In / Out - 14/14 Rotations

 Requirements

-- Valid Class 5 driver's license
+- Valid Class 5 driver’s license.

-- Rigging, lifting, and hoisting certification
+- Rigging, lifting, and hoisting certificate.

 Perks and Benefits